ds4se/chapters/dspinellis/tools.md

 the alpha particles emanating from the radon gas it contained to escape.
 Surrounding that tube was another from which he had emptied the air.
-After some days he found that the material accumulated in the outer tube produced the spectrum of helium.
+After some days he found that the material accumulated in the outer tube produced the spectrum of helium [1].

 Science has always progressed mightily through the use of tools.
 Telescopes allow us to see stars at the edge of our universe,